 The position medium-sized logistics providers find themselves in today reminds me of the scene from “Star Wars” set in the Death Star’s garbage compactor.
 Luke Skywalker, Han Solo, Princess Leia, and Chewbacca become trapped between two walls that steadily closed in on them.
 Their situation appears helpless!

 |Image by Star Wars Wikia / CC BY-SA|

 Similarly, medium-sized 3PLs find themselves under increasing pressure on two sides: by the industry giants with thousands of employees and deep pockets on one, and by smaller, nimbler companies on the other.
-But just like R2-D2 came to the rescue in “Star Wars,” they can turn to tech - particularly new logistics technology solutions - to help avoid and escape the crush.
+But just like R2-D2 came to the rescue in “Star Wars,” they can turn to tech - particularly new logistics technology solutions, to help avoid and escape the crush.

-Fear of long-term investment
+Fear of long-term investment.

-Lack of in-house expertise
+Lack of in-house expertise.

-Insufficient or outdated technology
+Insufficient or outdated technology.

-But if you are eager to find out whether implementing new logistics technology is the right decision for you, I have good news – we’ve just published a new white paper, How to Close the 3rd Party Logistics Technology Gap, that will help guide you through the decision-making process.
+However, if you are eager to find out whether implementing new logistics technology is the right decision for you, I have good news!
+We’ve just published a new white paper, “How to Close the 3rd Party Logistics Technology Gap,” that will help guide you through the decision-making process.

 And in the words of Yoda - “Try not.
 Do... or do not.
 There is no try.”
 But if you decide to do nothing, then may the force be with you.